By Laura Van Slyke

-Could you let us in on one thing that students should expect to learn from your “Radio Storytelling” class?
+10. Let us in on one thing that students will learn in your “Radio Storytelling” class?

 That failure is integral to growth when it comes to writing (or anything).
-I hope everyone can learn to celebrate the fact that sometimes, you need to write a thousand (okay, maybe less, but you get the point) shitty stories before you write one you love.
+I hope everyone can learn to celebrate the fact that sometimes, you need to write a thousand shitty stories before you write one you love.
 It’s important to acknowledge that sometimes, things don’t work.